 - Speak to your doctor if you are pregnant or breastfeeding.

 Does Green Tea CR Work?

 The ingredients in Green Tea CR are interesting and make some sense.
 That said, it would take clinical research to know for sure if the product provides its touted benefits.
-With respect to green tea, I prefer drink the tea and leave the green tea supplements alone until we know more.
+With respect to green tea, I prefer to drink the tea and leave the green tea supplements alone until we know more.